- This event has passed.

 Extended with new works!
 Afterburner: An Exhibition by Andy White

 June 1, 2017 @ 6:00 pm - June 23, 2017 @ 10:00 pm

-Tapp’s is thrilled to announce it’s May exhibition, Afterburner, featuring a

-    menagerie of scrap-metal behemoths and small intricate creatures fashioned

-    from jettisoned snippets and forgotten machinery.
-Formed in the mind of

-    local artist Andy White, this exhibition of fantastic beasts will open to
+Tapp’s is thrilled to announce it has extended Afterburner through June, featuring a menagerie of scrap-metal behemoths and small intricate creatures fashioned from jettisoned snippets and forgotten machinery.
+Formed in the mind of local artist Andy White, this exhibition of fantastic beasts will open to the public June 1 through June 23, 2017.

-    the public May 4th, 2017 from 6pm to 10pm.

 Andy White expands on his concept for Afterburner:

 “My work embraces the idea that our lives are entangled with things: we use them, abuse them, lose them, and throw them away.
 To my eye, that rough exposure to the world can add an unfakeable, unmistakable beauty to an object that is otherwise shiny and boring.
 Rust, scratches, and faded paint become markers for memories, reminders of what happened during a life lived.
 Through our interactions with them, some of our things become meaningful.